newtfire/newTutorials/yuyingFunction/xslFunction.md

 ## What is function?

-Function is a block of code to perform a specific task, including calculation, comparison and so on.
+Function is a block of code to perform a specific task, including comparison, calculation, generating tables and so on.
+In XSLT, we use ```<xsl:function>``` to create a user-defined function.

 ## Why function?